What is Voluntary Tax Disclosure Programme (VTDP)

 Can a person file an amended VTDP return?

-Amendment of the original VTDP Return maybe made once at any time within the VTDP payment arrangement period provided the amendment does not result into a refund of taxes already paid under the programme.
+Amendment of the original VTDP Return may be made once at any time within the VTDP payment arrangement period provided the amendment does not result into a refund of taxes already paid under the programme.

-Is VTDP applicable to all taxpayers?
+Is VTDP applicable to all Persons?

-is a party to an ongoing litigation in respect to the tax liability or any matter relating to the tax liability
+- the person is a party to an ongoing litigation in respect to the tax liability or any matter relating to the tax liability

 What are the benefits of VTDP?